 With this information, you can then determine which tankless water heater is right for you, by researching which ones are rated with the highest temperature rise necessary at your peak flow rate.

-For more help on sizing a tankless water heater, contact Sherlock Heating & Air Conditioning.
+For more help on sizing a tankless water heater, contact Sherlock Plumbing Heating & Air.
 We look forward to serving our neighbors in the San Diego area.